aurazelco/plotZcurve/README.md

 ```

 Otherwise, the environments can be created from scratch following the usual commands and specifying the versions.
 Most often, pandas and numpy will be already included in the conda environment.
 For python virtual environments, they need to be installed.

+**Important**: it is recommended to create either a conda or a python virtual environment, not both.
+Using both could cause conflicts which in turn will raise errors, and the software/flask app will not run.

 ### Before running: